max397574/care.nvim/docs/getting_started.md

 <details>
 <summary>Installation instructions for rocks.nvim</summary>

-- First run the commands `:Rocks install care.nvim` and `:Rocks install max397574/care-lsp`
+- First run the command `:Rocks install care.nvim`
 - Add the keymaps snippet to your config
-- And you're good to go
 </details>

 ## Development